📊 The Gap Between Opportunity and Access

 For an international brand, this means two things:

-First, the cost of delay is rising.
 Every month spent evaluating is a month your competitors are building quality scores, gathering conversion data, and driving their cost per acquisition lower.
 The gap compounds.

-Second, the cost of getting it wrong is also rising.
 Launching a Baidu campaign on an improperly structured account today will cost more and perform worse than it would have three years ago.
 The AI amplifies good decisions — but it also amplifies mistakes.

 🔧 How BPP Bridges the Gap